AlexFergestad/Software-QA-Frameworks-Guide/CI_CD/CD/CI_CD_WhatIsIt.md

 If code is built just before the release, we run a higher risk of experiencing last-minute failures or issues.

-By frequently integrating changes from different teams and building an integrated code base on a regular basis we reduce risk.
+By frequently integrating changes from different teams and building an integrated code base on a regular basis, we reduce risk.

 Effective practices and processes for building software increases team confidence in the integrity of the product.